Can you apply for a state school with an Airbnb address?

 State school applications in the UK are challenging for parents moving from a foreign country.
 The reason is that applications can only be made once the family has a UK address.

-Many parents are tempted, for logistical, financial, and sometimes personal reasons, to start their life in the UK by renting a temporary accommodation, such as Airbnb, before settling into a more permanent accommodation.
+Many parents are tempted, for logistical, financial, and sometimes personal reasons, to start their life in the UK by renting a temporary accommodation, such as Airbnb, before settling into more permanent accommodation.

 The question is then whether they can apply for state schools with their temporary address.